ihssanehatim/ihssanehatim/README.md

 ⚡ Fun fact:  I like to explore new technologies and test them out, find bugs, share my knowledge, develop software solutions and quick hacks.
 - 🔭 I’m currently working on my soft skills
-- 🌱 I’m currently learning Devops tools
+- 🌱 I’m currently learning a little bit of Blockchain stacks
-- 👯 I’m looking to collaborate on Rails/Nodejs projects, fun projects, or health oriented ones
+- 👯 I’m looking to collaborate on Nodejs/Solidity projects, fun projects, or health oriented ones
-- 📫 How to reach me: find my twitter
+- 📫 How to reach me: ihssanehatim@gmail.com
 - 😄 Pronouns: Her, She
 - 🎶 Music I listen to while coding: One piece (remix), Detective Conan (remix), and other famous Programming / Coding / Hacking musics
 <br>